Signal Formation in Various Detectors: Examples

 For this analysis one could use references \cite{blum} and \cite{rossi}.
 A cross-section of a singe MDT detector of the ATLAS experiment ~\cite{atlastdr} is illustrated in Figure \ref{fig:mmsr-p1-3}.
 The equivalent electrotechnical circuit can be seen in Figure \ref{fig:mmsr-p1-4}.

 We assume that the detector is a cylinder of much bigger length than its cross sectional diameter.
 We can thus disregard the fringe field effects at the two ends of the detector, i.e. practically, the field is radial everywhere inside the detector.
 Within the detector a point charge $q$ is moving radially from the center outwards.
-In Figures \ref{fig:mmsr-p1-3} \& \ref{fig:mmsr-p1-4} the bias voltage, $V_a$, applied between the central detector electrode, conductor 1 and enclosure 0 (at potential zero) is not shown.
+In Figures \ref{fig:mmsr-p1-3} \& \ref{fig:mmsr-p1-4} the positive bias voltage, $V_a$, of the central detector electrode, conductor 1 with respect to enclosure 0, which coincides with conductor 2 (potential zero) is not shown.
 We assume that the circuit is such that the bias circuit does not affect the detector signal.

 According to the above analysis, we examine the detector as an one-conductor device with $N=1$.
-It can be easily understood that the only capacitance coefficient involved is the detector capacitance, $C_{\textrm{d}}$, is the capacitance formed by the two conductors, given by the following formula
+It can be easily understood that the only capacitance coefficient involved is the detector capacitance, $C_{\textrm{d}}$, which is the capacitance formed by the two conductors, given by the following formula

 where $l$ is the detector length and $C_l$ is its capacitance per unit length.